accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/methodologie.md

 Some criteria involve assessing the compatibility of components with assistive technologies (including the screen reader), but the screen reader is also used to assess criteria that also have an impact on other assistive technologies.

+The preferred navigation methods are gesture navigation or navigation combined with an external keyboard.
+Both methods produce the same effects.

 ##### VoiceOver on iOS

 VoiceOver is the screen reader integrated into iOS.